8ctopus/sciter-demo-app/README.md

 php ../bin/spm.phar install
 ```

-- run `scapp.bat`
+- run script `scapp.bat`
 - to refresh the app after changes to the html/css click `F5`

 ## build executable

-To build the app executable, run `quark.bat`, complete the form as on the screenshot and finally click `Assemble`.
+To build the app executable, run script `quark.bat`, complete the form as on the screenshot and finally click `Assemble`.

 ![quark screenshot](quark.png)